micronucleus/micronucleus/Readme.txt

 Please note that the configuration "t85_aggressive" may be instable under certain circumstances.
 Please revert to "t85_default" if downloading of user programs fails.

+Precompiled hex files of the bootloader can be found in /firmware/releases.
+The files can be directly programmed using AVRDUDE or other programmers.
+The folder /firmware/upgrade contains hex files that can be used to upgrade devices with existing version of micronucleus with a newer version.
+These can be uploaded using an older version micronucleus.

 You can add your own configuration by adding a new folder to /firmware/configurations/.
 The folder has to contain a customized "Makefile.inc" and "bootloaderconfig.h".
 Feel free to supply a pull request if you added and tested a previously unsupported device.

 If changes to the configuration lead to an increase in bootloader size, it may be necessary to change the bootloader start address.
 Please consult "Makefile.inc" for details.